 Long story short, that night became a nightmare.
 We had the biggest fight ever.
 She forced me to break up with Nigel.
 She took my phone and called him.

 While discussing things with my mum, Nigel began to see where it was going: NOWHERE.
 He knew my fear was true, it was pointless to argue.
 So he decided to agree with my mum to end the relationship and he told me to stay with my parents, at least that was the story we’ve sold, but we stayed together and kept everything a secret.

 If he hadn’t said that to me, I probably would have run away from home, but he reminded me that it would not have improved anything as I was still underage and still had to go to school.

 Now, years and years later, I totally understand my mum’s point of view.
 She might not have acted the right way, but I get it.
-Imagine the pressure from everyone (Chinese culture really cares how other people think of you) and values that you believe in, and wanting the best of the best for your kids.
+Imagine the pressure from everyone (Chinese culture really cares how other people think of you) and values that you believe in, and want the best of the best for your kids.
 She followed her instinct instead of seeing it from a more modern and open perspective, or even from my point of view.
-That is her flaw, but at the same time I know (even back then) that she acted out of love.
+That is her flaw, but at the same time, I know (even back then) that she acted out of love.

 The secret life

 People who know me well know that I really suck at lying.
 BUT, somehow I became a pro in hiding my love life that I didn’t want to give up for the sake of my parents.
 I came up with so many lies and even skipped school sometimes because I wanted to secretly meet him.